shibatch/nofreelunch/README.md

 This document is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-&#127909; Watch the Official Introduction Video: [https://youtu.be/35zFfdCuBII](https://youtu.be/35zFfdCuBII)
+Watch the official introduction video for the entire project  : [https://youtu.be/wsh2yKGwK4s](https://youtu.be/wsh2yKGwK4s) Watch the official introduction video for the Code of Conduct : [https://youtu.be/35zFfdCuBII](https://youtu.be/35zFfdCuBII)

 ## What is it?